gregl83/parlog/README.md

 # log-parser
 Log Parser for ExpressJS/Morgan Middleware

-The following at the log-parser supported log formats.
+The following are the log-parser supported formats.
 Documentation copied directly from the [expressjs/morgan](https://github.com/expressjs/morgan) README.

 ## Predefined Formats